klutchell/balena-mediaserver/README.md

 Configure a new backup by adding sources from `/volumes/`.

-This service can be disabled by setting the `DISABLE` service variable to any non-empty value.
+This service can be disabled by setting the `DISABLE` service variable to a truthy value.

 Read more at <https://docs.linuxserver.io/images/docker-duplicati>.